Elevator Installation in Seattle, WA

 Frequently Asked Questions

-You'll need several permits for a new elevator installation in Seattle, primarily from the Seattle Department of Construction & Inspections (SDCI) and the Washington State Department of Labor & Industries (L&I).
-We handle all the permit applications and inspections for you.
-This ensures your installation complies with all local and state safety codes.
+You'll need both a building permit from the Seattle Department of Construction & Inspections (SDCI) and an elevator permit from the Washington State Department of Labor & Industries (L&I).
+We handle the entire permitting process for you, making sure all plans and inspections meet local and state requirements.
+This includes coordinating with engineers and architects as needed.

 Ready to Talk About Your Project?